Jump To Section

 - Find representation.
-Short films are used as a calling card to land other writing or directing work, or to find representation.
-A young director may not have big-budget work on his or her reel; a short film is easy to distribute and gives agents, managers, or other reps quick insights into the creative voice and point of view.
+Short films can be valuable as a calling card to land other writing or directing work, or to find representation.
+This is especially true for young screenwriters and directors, who may not have big-budget work on their reels.
+A short film is easy to distribute and gives busy agents or managers quick insight into a filmmaker’s creative voice and point of view.

 Step-by-Step Guide for Writing a Short Film

 - Outline.
-After you have a clear and simple premise, start to outline the film idea.
+After you’ve narrowed your brainstorming down to a clear and simple premise, begin to outline the film idea.
 Like feature films, short scripts have a beginning, middle, and end.
-During the outline phase, the goal is to map out the structure of the film, so it’s okay to not have an idea of every single scene.
-However, some writers find it helpful to know every scene, moment, or beat in a film before they start to write it.
+During the outline phase, your goal is to map out the overall structure of the film, so it’s okay to not know what will happen at every moment.
+However, some writers find it helpful to know every scene or beat in a film before they start to write it.
 A beat sheet is a helpful companion to the outlining process.
 (Learn how to create a beat sheet here.)

-- Write the script.
-Now that you know the shape of your story, start writing your short film script.
+- Write your first draft.
+Now that you know the shape of your story, start writing the first draft of your short film script.
 Short films follow the exact same screenplay structure as feature films do—think of them as short screenplays.
-A good rule of thumb when writing the script for a short film is to “enter late, and get out early,” which means to enter the scene as late as you possible can and get out as soon you character got what they needed in the scene.
-You only have so many pages to tell your story, don’t waste time on moments, exchanges, or backstory that isn’t absolutely necessary.
+A good rule of thumb when writing the script for a short film is to “enter late, and get out early”—in other words, enter each scene as late in the action as you possibly can, and get out as soon you character has gotten what they needed in the scene.
+You only have so many pages to tell your story: don’t waste time on moments, exchanges, or backstory that isn’t absolutely necessary.

-- And rewrite the script.
-There’s a common phrase among writers that “writing is rewriting.”
-Once you have a first draft on the page, give the script to your friends or mentors for notes.
-When you go back in for the second draft, you mind find that you need to restart the process and create a new outline.
-If that happens, that means there’s a problem with your overall story.
+- Rewrite the script.
+There’s a common phrase among writers that “writing is rewriting,” and screenwriting is no exception.
+Once you have a first draft on the page, give the script to friends or mentors for notes.
+When you go back to write the second draft, you mind find that you need to restart the process and create a new outline.
 Once your story is solid, you might only rewrite the script to finesse a scene or refine dialogue.